-The Company faces the risk that the market value of its PT MBS assets will increase or decrease at different rates than that of its structured MBS or liabilities, including its hedging instruments.
-Accordingly, the Company assesses its interest rate risk by estimating the duration of its assets and the duration of its liabilities.
-The Company generally calculates duration and effective duration using various third party models or obtains these quotes from third parties.
+We face the risk that the market value of our PT MBS assets will increase or decrease at different rates than that of our structured MBS or liabilities, including our hedging instruments.
+Accordingly, we assess our interest rate risk by estimating the duration of our assets and the duration of our liabilities.
+We generally calculate duration and effective duration using various third party models or obtain these quotes from third parties.
 However, empirical results and various third-party models may produce different duration numbers for the same securities.

-The following sensitivity analysis shows the estimated impact on the fair value of our interest rate-sensitive investments and hedge positions as of December 31, 2016, assuming rates instantaneously fall 100 basis points ("bps"), rise 100 bps and rise 200 bps, adjusted to reflect the impact of convexity, which is the measure of the sensitivity of our hedge positions and Agency MBS' effective duration to movements in interest rates.
+The following sensitivity analysis shows the estimated impact on the fair value of our interest rate-sensitive investments and hedge positions as of December 31, 2017, assuming rates instantaneously fall 100 basis points ("bps"), rise 100 bps and rise 200 bps, adjusted to reflect the impact of convexity, which is the measure of the sensitivity of our hedge positions and Agency MBS' effective duration to movements in interest rates.